 Researchers and practitioners are invited to submit original papers that have not been submitted for review or published elsewhere:

 discussion of the presentations allowing the group to have a better understanding of the issues, challenges,

 Accepted abstracts will also be included in the official workshop proceedings.

-Deadline for paper submission: May 7, 2017
+Deadline for paper submission (EXTENDED): May 24, 2017

-Notification of paper acceptance/rejection: June 4, 2017
+Notification of paper acceptance/rejection: June 14, 2017

 Deadline for abstract submission: June 18, 2017